Applied Degrees & Coursework

 WEI is a Working College

-WEI is an evening college for a reason.
+WEI holds classes evenings only.
 Most WEI students and faculty work in the industry during the day.

 Why the Wolverine Mascot?